 The impact of dyslexia is extensive: everything we do at school and throughout life requires us to have the skills to be able to read fluently and accurately, and if a child cannot learn to read, s/he cannot read to learn.

 Above and beyond the difficulties and barriers that dyslexia presents, it is the damage that low self-esteem can cause that is often the most distressing.

 However, with the right help and support, strategies to overcome difficulties associated with dyslexia can be learnt and dyslexia needn’t be a barrier to achievement.

 The awareness and understanding of dyslexia in schools, at work and in the world in general has improved dramatically in recent years, and an increasing number of schools now have effective processes to identify and help learners with dyslexia from a young age.

 However, time, resources and budgets are increasingly stretched, and students who may be suffering from dyslexia can be overlooked by the system and not identified soon enough for effective remedial action to be taken before entering adult life.

 Some schools provide excellent additional support for dyslexic pupils, but others may not have staff with the expertise to be able to devise and deliver the type of specialist help that a dyslexic learner needs to fulfil their potential.

-Dyslexia Lincs bridges the gap that can exist between the services provided by an overstretched education system and the expectation of parents of dyslexic learners in Lincolnshire, who may be concerned that their child is either not being identified as dyslexic or, once identified, is not receiving the type or amount of specialist support that they feel is appropriate to their needs.
+Dyslexia Lincs bridges the gap that can exist between the services provided by an overstretched education system and the expectation of parents of dyslexic learners in Lincoln and Lincolnshire, who may be concerned that their child is either not being identified as dyslexic or, once identified, is not receiving the type or amount of specialist support that they feel is appropriate to their needs.

 Dyslexia Lincs gives parents of learners aged 5-18 [primary to ‘A’ Level] access to a professional ‘second opinion‘ when needed, provides screening and assessment services, and offers specialist tuition to supplement help provided in school.